balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 **Agent prompt to merge:**

 ```
-Agent: Merge pull request #<PR_NUMBER> in "upstream_owner/demo-streamlit" into "main" using "squash" (or "merge") strategy.
+ Merge pull request #<PR_NUMBER> in "upstream_owner/demo-streamlit" into "main" using "squash" (or "merge") strategy.
 Commit message: "Add CONTRIBUTING.md (from fork)".
 ```

 * Agent calls `merge_pull_request` and (if allowed) it will merge PR and return commit SHA and merged URL.

 **Verification:** open upstream `main` and show `CONTRIBUTING.md` now present.
+**Local sync:** In your upstream clone, `git checkout main && git pull` to receive the merge.
+In your fork clone, optionally `git fetch upstream && git merge upstream/main` or rebase to bring the merge into your fork.

 ### Scenario 2 — You are the contributor (only fork owner)